Back to: Angular Tutorials For Beginners and Professionals

 Cart Service

 Create a TypeScript class named cart.service.ts within the src/app/services folder, and then copy-paste the following code.
 Implements all cart operations (add/increase/decrease/remove/clear) and computes totals (discount, shipping, grand total).
-It also persists the cart in localStorage so the cart survives page refresh.
+It also persists the cart into localStorage so the cart survives page refresh.

 import { Injectable } from '@angular/core';